Secret of the Stars: Reception

 Secret of the Stars received moderately positive reviews.
-On release, Famicom Tsūshin scored the game a 19 out of 40.
-The four reviewers of Electronic Gaming Monthly were critical of the graphics, but felt that the highly involving story more than made up for them.
-They scored the game a 7.25 out of 10.
+On release, the four reviewers of Electronic Gaming Monthly were critical of the graphics, but felt that the highly involving story more than made up for them.
 GamePro praised the game's monster designs, calling it "X-Files with a sense of humor."
 However, they considered the game's winning feature to be its combination of accessible gameplay mechanics with heavy challenge, summarizing that "kiddie characters and an easy-to-use RPG design will appeal to young beginners, but the epic-length adventure and multitude of monsters will challenge wily RPG vets."